 The use of the HPM concept in evaluating the relative performance of the two design variants is demonstrated in this section.
-For simplicity, only two evaluation scenarios are considered, one evacuation (Normal Day Cruising: ES_1) and one normal operations (State 1
+For simplicity, only two evaluation scenarios are considered, one evacuation (Normal Day Cruising: ES1) and one normal operations (State 1 Preps: ES2) scenario.

-Preps: ES_2) scenario.
 The aim of this analysis is to determine which design variant is the most efficient in terms of its HF performance and whether any improvements to that preferred design can be identified.

-The evacuation scenario (ES_1) involves the ship's complement moving towards their designated emergency stations ready for the call to abandon ship and so only involves one FG, FG1.
-For simplicity, the normal operations scenario (ES2) incorporates two FGs, one representing the entire ship's complement FG1, and a second representing the damage control and fire fighting group FG2.
-Part of the crew in FG2 move to their appropriate Fire and Repair Party (FRPP) stations where they check all the fire fighting equipment and dress in full Fearnought clothing.
+The evacuation scenario (ES1) involves the ship's complement moving towards their designated emergency stations ready for the call to abandon ship and so only involves one FG, FG1.
+For simplicity, the normal operations scenario (ES2) incorporates two FGs, one representing the entire ship's complement FG1 and a second representing the damage control and fire fighting group FG2.
+Part of the crew in FG2 move to their appropriate FRPP where they check all the fire fighting equipment and dress in full Fearnought clothing.
 At the same time, other crew members from FG2 close all the water tight (WT) doors on the vessel in order to bring the vessel to WT integrity Condition Z. For simplicity, both design variants have the same ship's complement and number of crew in FG2.
-This means that the results produced from the HPM will be a direct result of the change in arrangement between the single passageway (variant 1) design and the double passageway (variant 2) design.
+This means that the results produced from the HPM will be a direct result of the change in arrangement between the single passageway (Variant 1) design and the double passageway (Variant 2) design.

-In total some 18 PMs are used in the analysis and a set of weights have been defined for each of the PMs and ESs.
-The weights for the PMs associated with pass/fail evacuation criteria take the greatest values while the weight for the normal operations ES is 50% greater than the weight for the evacuation scenario.
-Providing a greater weight for ES_2 emphasises the importance of achieving high HF efficiency in normal operations.
+In total some 18 Performance Metrics (PMs) are used in the analysis and a set of weights has been defined for each of the PMs and ESs.
+The weights for the PMs associated with pass/fail evacuation criteria take the greatest values, while the weight for the normal operations ES is 50% greater than the weight for the evacuation scenario.

+Providing a greater weight for ES2 emphasises the importance of achieving high HF efficiency in normal operations.
 In both scenarios, the crew are assumed to take the shortest route to their destination, whether this is an emergency station in the evacuation scenario or a duty station in the normal operations scenario.
-In reality the crew may take different routes to their target destination however, in order to simplify the analysis the shortest distance route has been implemented.
+In reality the crew may take different routes to their target destination however, in order to simplify the analysis, the shortest distance route has been implemented.

-The results for the analysis are displayed in Table 3 and Table 4.
-As can be seen from Table 3 and Table 4, variant 1 produces a Vessel Performance score of 118 while variant 2 produces a VP score of 132.
-Thus it can be concluded that variant 1 is the more favourable design in terms of its HF performance according to the measures we have identified, producing an overall vessel performance that is some 12% better than variant 2.
-However, the difference between the two design variants is not great, and furthermore, we note that variant 2 outperformed variant 1 in the evacuation ES, returning a 5% better performance, while variant 1 outperformed variant 2 in the State 1 Preps ES, returning a 22% better performance.
-The greater emphasis placed on the normal operations scenario (through the larger weight given to this scenario) increases the overall difference between the two vessels, strengthening the position of variant 1 over variant 2.
+As can be seen from the results of the analysis shown in Tables 6 and 7, Variant 1 produces a Vessel Performance (VP) score of 118 while Variant 2 produces a VP score of 132.
+From this one could conclude that Variant 1 is the more favourable design in terms of its HF performance, according to the measures we have identified, producing an overall vessel performance that is some 12% better than Variant 2.
+However, the difference between the two design variants is not great and, furthermore, we note that Variant 2 outperformed Variant 1 in the evacuation ES, returning a 5% better performance, while Variant 1 outperformed Variant 2 in the State 1 Preps ES, returning a 22% better performance.
+The greater emphasis placed on the normal operations scenario

+(through the larger weight given to this scenario) increases the overall difference between the two designs, strengthening the position of Variant 1 over Variant 2.

 Variant 1

 Functional Groups Scenario Score Scenario Weight

-Evaluation scenario FG 1 FG 2
+Evaluation scenario FG 1 $FG_2$

 weight score weight score

-ES_1 1 45.87 0 0 45.9 1
+ES 1 1 45.9 0 0 45.9 1.0

-ES_2 0.5 47.78 0.5 48.76 48.3 1.5
+ES 2 0.5 47.8 0.5 48.8 48.3 1.5

-Overall functional group scores 81.71 36.57
+Overall functional group scores 81.7 36.6

 Overall Vessel HF Performance 118

-Table 3: HPM for variant 1
+Table 6: HPM for Variant 1 (single passageway vessel).